-If you’re a Viking enthusiast, you may already know that there are numerous Viking / Scandinavian related festivals throughout the US and around the world.
-Even more popular are Irish / Celtic festivals, Scottish Highland Games and Medieval / Renaissance fairs, all of which typically include a strong presence of Viking reenactors.
-Part of the fun of attending these festivals includes dressing up as a Viking, learning more about Viking history and shopping from vendors that offer Viking inspired merchandise.
+If you’re a Viking enthusiast, you may already know that there are numerous Viking festivals throughout the US and around the world.
+Even more popular are Irish / Celtic festivals, Scottish Highland Games and Medieval / Renaissance fairs, all of which typically include a presence of Viking reenactors.
+Part of the fun of attending these festivals includes dressing up in a Viking outfit, learning more about Viking history and shopping from vendors that offer Viking inspired merchandise.
 Subscribe to our email list for future updates about festivals coming to your area.

-There are many different interpretations of what Vikings looked like.
-While some may be more verifiable than others, no single image matches the vast diversity of the Viking Age that spanned more than 250 years and inhabited more than a dozen geopolitical areas with a wide variety of different cultures and influences.
+There are many different interpretations of what Vikings looked like (most of the ones we see on TV are wrong).
+Some Viking clothing outfits may be more verifiable than others, no single image matches the vast diversity of the Viking Age that spanned more than 250 years and inhabited more than a dozen geopolitical areas with a wide variety of different cultures and influences.
 While there have been substantial archaeological finds and active scholarship, much of that world is lost to time.
 It is a shame, then, that sometimes people let quarrels about what may or may not be “accurate” get in the way of their shared interests and appreciation.

 The Vikings left such a mark on history that a thousand years later, their mention still conjures dramatic imagery.
 But how accurate are these images, fueled by movies, video games, and even cartoons?
 What did Vikings actually wear for clothing or armor, and why?
 Considering that leather, wood, and natural fibers quickly return to the earth and seldom make it into the archaeologists' hands, how would we even know about every detail, including various styles and colors?
-For example, a modern black t-shirt can begin to fade in a matter of months.
-George Washington’s uniform is still intact, but the original color of blue has now completely faded to a light yellow.
-So it is understandable that after a thousand years, Viking clothing remnants, especially their original colors, are often speculative at best.
+So it is understandable that after a thousand years, Viking clothing remnants, especially their original colors, are often speculative.
 This article takes a brief look at what artifacts and written sources say about Viking clothing and armor and examines what sort of evidence there is to paint a more accurate picture.

 Different Goals / Different Interpretations